 The purpose of nutrient/nutritional panel testing in patients who have mood disorders, fibromyalgia, or unexplained fatigue or in healthy individuals seeking to optimize health and fitness is to inform a decision whether the patient might benefit from specific nutrient supplementation.

-The question addressed in this policy is: Does nutrient/nutritional panel testing, to identify nutrient deficiencies, result in improved health outcomes among patients with mood disorders, fibromyalgia, or unexplained fatigue or among healthy individuals seeking to optimize health and fitness compared with standard of care.
+The question addressed in this policy is: Does the use of nutrient/nutritional panel testing, to identify nutrient deficiencies, result in improved health outcomes among patients with mood disorders, fibromyalgia, or unexplained fatigue or among healthy individuals seeking to optimize health and fitness compared with standard of care.